ecmwf/earthkit-data/docs/source/release-notes/deprecations.rst

 The "ens" dimension role has been renamed to "number"
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The name of the ensemble member :ref:`dimension role <_xr_dim_roles>` changed to "number" from "ens" in the ``dim_roles`` option of :py:meth:`~earthkit.data.readers.grib.index.GribFieldList.to_xarray`.
+The name of the ensemble member :ref:`dimension role <_xr_dim_roles>` changed to "number" from "ens" in the ``dim_roles`` option of :py:meth:`~earthkit.data.indexing.xarray.XarrayMixIn.to_xarray`.
 The old name is still available for backward compatibility but will be removed in a future release.

 .. list-table::
    :header-rows: 0